ARM-software/arm-trusted-firmware/docs/components/ras.rst

 As mentioned in earlier sections, RAS framework interacts with the |EHF| to arbitrate handling of RAS exceptions with others that are routed to EL3.
-This means that the platform must partition a `priority level`__ for handling RAS exceptions.
+This means that the platform must partition a :ref:`priority level <Partitioning priority levels>` for handling RAS exceptions.
 The platform must then define the macro ``PLAT_RAS_PRI`` to the priority level used for RAS exceptions.
 Platforms would typically want to allocate the highest secure priority for RAS handling.

-.. __: exception-handling.rst#partitioning-priority-levels

-Handling of both `interrupt`__ and `non-interrupt`__ exceptions follow the sequences outlined in the |EHF| documentation.
-I.e., for interrupts, the priority management is implicit; but for non-interrupt exceptions, they're explicit using `EHF APIs`__.
+Handling of both :ref:`interrupt <interrupt-flow>` and :ref:`non-interrupt
+<non-interrupt-flow>` exceptions follow the sequences outlined in the |EHF|
+documentation.
+I.e., for interrupts, the priority management is implicit; but for non-interrupt exceptions, they're explicit using :ref:`EHF APIs

-.. __: exception-handling.rst#interrupt-flow
-.. __: exception-handling.rst#non-interrupt-flow
-.. __: exception-handling.rst#activating-and-deactivating-priorities
+<Activating and Deactivating priorities>`.

 --------------